lrossi95/lrossi95.github.io/content/papers/paper1/index.md

 ---
-title: "From Courtrooms to Charts: the Impact of Kavanaugh's Appointment on Music Consumption"
+title: "How Socio-Political Events Shape Consumption: Evidence from Music Streaming"
-date: 2024-12-15
+date: 2025-02-17
 tags: ["Gender Equality", "Music Industry", "Social Movements", "Political Consumerism"]
-author: ["Luca Rossi","Michelangelo Rossi"]
+author: ["Luca Rossi"]
-description: "This study examines the impact of Brett Kavanaugh's Supreme Court appointment on U.S. music consumption, specifically exploring changes in streaming patterns on Spotify."
+Description: "This study explores how Brett Kavanaugh’s Supreme Court confirmation influenced music consumption in the U.S., revealing a notable increase in streams for female artists on Spotify during the politically charged period of September–November 2018."

-summary: "This study examines the impact of Brett Kavanaugh's Supreme Court appointment on U.S. music consumption, specifically exploring changes in streaming patterns on Spotify."
+Summary: "Analyzing Spotify’s top 200 songs and using a difference-in-differences approach, this study uncovers a significant rise in streams for female artists during the Kavanaugh hearings and midterm elections, highlighting the intersection of politics and consumer behavior in digital music consumption."
 # cover:
 #     image: "paper1.jpg"
 #     alt: "Image caption"